Payment and settlement systems in India: On 6 June 2019

-In a major development, Reserve Bank of India (RBI) Governor Shaktikanta Das has confirmed that RTGS facility is now operational 24x7.
+In a major development, Reserve Bank of India (RBI) Governor Shaktikanta Das has confirmed that RTGS facility is now operational 24×7.

 National Electronic Funds Transfer (NEFT)

 Started in November 2005, the National Electronic Fund Transfer (NEFT) system is a nationwide system that facilitates individuals, firms and corporates to electronically transfer funds from any bank branch to any individual, firm or corporate having an account with any other bank branch in the country.
 It is done via electronic messages.
-Even though it is not on real time basis like RTGS (Real Time Gross Settlement), hourly batches are run in order to speed up the transactions.
+Even though it is not on real time basis like RTGS (Real Time Gross Settlement), half hourly batches are run in order to speed up the transactions.

 For being part of the NEFT funds transfer network, a bank branch has to be NEFT-enabled.
 NEFT has gained popularity due to it saving on time and the ease with which the transactions can be concluded.
 As at 31 January 2011, 74,680 branches or offices of 101 banks in the country (out of around 82,400 bank branches) were NEFT-enabled.
 Steps are being taken to further widen the coverage both in terms of banks and branches offices.
 As on 30 December 2017 total number of NEFT enabled branches was increased to 139682 of 188 banks.